kieranjsharkey/Stan-code-for-self-consistent-multispecies-models/Readme.md

 * posterior
 * bayesplot

-STAN needs to be installed (see https://mc-stan.org/install/ for help)
+STAN needs to be installed (see https://mc-stan.org/install/ for help).

+Due to a slight but clear anomaly in the early data for AE04, the code below excludes this.
+The code also excludes all **04 data from the analysis to maintain a balanced design of 7 replicates per initial condition.

+All output data is returned as .csv files.
+Headings are common for STAN.
+Hierachical parameters have [#] next to their names to associate them to a particular well.
+Hyperparameters are called [parameter]_mean, or [parameter]_sd as in the .STAN code.

 ### Single Species Models ###
 The MCMC code for single-species models is under Single_species/mc_single_all.
 Run this as a standard R script and it will automatically cycle through all tagged and untagged data for each model.